-Carter Kaplan has taught English and philosophy in Montana, North Dakota, Ohio, West Virginia, Pennsylvania, New Jersey, New York City, and Scotland.
-His critical work includes a book on Wittgenstein and literary theory entitled Critical Synoptics: Menippean Satire and the Analysis of Intellectual Mythology (Fairleigh-Dickinson UP, 2000).
-His articles on “Karel Čapek”, “Menippean Satire” and “Dystopian Literature” appear in The Encyclopedia of Literature and Politics (Greenwood, 2005).
-He has contributed a chapter on John Milton, William Blake and Michael Moorcock to New Boundaries in Political Science Fiction (U of South Carolina Press, 2008).
-He is the author of the novel Tally-Ho, Cornelius!
-(Mustard Lid Press, 2008) and the Aristophanic comedy Diogenes (International Authors, 2011).
-He is the editor of Emanations (International Authors, 2011), Emanations: Second Sight (IA, 2012), Emanations: Third Eye (IA, 2013), Emanations: Foray into Forever (IA, 2014), Emanations: 2 + 2 = 5 (IA, 2015), the IA edition of The Scarlet Letter (2012), which includes his afterword, "A" is for Antinomian: Theology and Politics in The Scarlet Letter.
+Carter Kaplan has taught in Montana, North Dakota, Ohio, West Virginia, Pennsylvania, New Jersey, New York City, and Scotland.
+His work includes a book on Wittgenstein and literary theory, Critical Synoptics: Menippean Satire and the Analysis of Intellectual Mythology (Fairleigh-Dickinson UP, 2000).
+Articles on “Karel Čapek,” “Menippean Satire” and “Dystopian Literature” appear in The Encyclopedia of Literature and Politics (Greenwood, 2005).
+He has contributed a chapter on William Blake and Michael Moorcock to New Boundaries in Political Science Fiction (U of S Carolina Press, 2008).
+Author of the novel Tally-Ho, Cornelius!
+(Mustard Lid, 2008) and the Aristophanic comedy Diogenes (International Authors, 2011).
+Editor of Emanations (IA, 2011), Emanations: Second Sight (IA, 2012), Emanations: Third Eye (IA, 2013), Emanations: Foray into Forever (IA, 2014), Emanations: 2 + 2 = 5 (IA, 2015), the IA edition of The Scarlet Letter (IA, 2012), which includes his afterword, "A" is for Antinomian: Theology and Politics in The Scarlet Letter.
 He is editor of the anthology Fantasy Worlds (IA, 2014).